DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/reference/grouping-state.md

 Describes an group that can be nested in another one

+A primitive value with the following type:

 string

-String consists of values by which rows are grouped.
+This string consists of values by which rows are grouped.
 Values are merged by `_` symbol.
 For example, expanded group 'Male' is described as `Male` and 'Male'/'Audi' as `Male_Audi` and so on.

 ## Plugin Developer Reference